 Founder and director of the Fauna Foundation—a sanctuary for rescued animals including wildlife, farmed animals, horses, and companion animals.
 Fauna is the first and only Canadian sanctuary for chimpanzees.
 Fauna welcomed 15 chimpanzees from the now defunct Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP) and established itself as the first sanctuary to accept HIV-infected chimpanzees.
 Four additional chimpanzees, three with research histories, were later rescued.
 Fauna is also home to a natural reserve to conserve indigenous fauna and flora.
 Ms. Grow is Honorary Co-Chair of Project R&R and tours with Project R&R to educate and enlighten audiences about the plight and recovery of chimpanzees from laboratories.

-Dr. Fouts is co-founder and former co-director of the Chimpanzee and Human Communication Institute (CHCI), a professor of psychology and Interim Dean of Graduate Studies and Research at Central Washington University (CWU).
-Ms. Fouts is co-founder and former co-director of CHCI, vice-president of Friends of Washoe (FOW) and an adjunct assistant professor in psychology (research) at CWU.
+Dr. Fouts is co-founder and former co-director of the Chimpanzee and Human Communication Institute (CHCI), and a professor emeritus of psychology at Central Washington University (CWU).
+Ms. Fouts is co-founder and former co-director of CHCI, and retired assistant professor of psychology (research) at CWU.
+Both are on the Friends of Washoe (FOW) board.

 The Foutses have published more than 100 articles in scientific journals and books, and have been awarded six times for recognition of their outstanding work in animal protection.
 In 1981, they co-founded Friends of Washoe (FOW), a non-profit organization dedicated to the welfare of chimpanzees.